MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/lsa-lookup-performance-counters.md

 ### LSA Name cache

-Member workstations and member servers maintain a local in-memory cache of name/sid pairs that have been successfully translated.
-This saves round trips to the domain controller and improves performance and efficiency.
+Member workstations and member servers maintain a local in-memory cache of successfully translated name/SID pairs.
+This cache reduces round trips to the domain controller and improves performance and efficiency.

 Domain Controllers don't maintain a cache; they store the information about domain objects locally.
 Domain controllers that are Global Catalogs store information about the entire forest.
 Domain controllers that aren't Global Catalogs forward requests to a Global Catalog if necessary.